-Tech giant EMC saw its stock price appreciate more than any other firm during the decade of the 1990s.
-However, when IBM and Hitachi entered the high-end storage market with products comparable to EMC's Symmetrix unit, prices plunged 60 percent the first year and another 35 percent the next.P.
-Engardio and Faith F. Keenan, "The Copycat Economy," BusinessWeek, August 26, 2002.
-Needless to say, EMC's stock price took a comparable beating.
-TiVo is another example.
+Consider TiVo.
 At first blush, it looks like this first mover should be a winner since it seems to have established a leading brand; TiVo is now a verb for digitally recording TV broadcasts.
 But despite this, TiVo has largely been a money loser, going years without posting an annual profit.
-Rival digital video recorders offered by cable and satellite companies appear the same to consumers, and are offered along with pay television subscriptions, a critical distribution channel for reaching customers that TiVo doesn't control.
+By the time 1.5 million TiVos had been sold, there were over thirty million digital video recorders (DVRs) in use.N.
+DiMeo, "TiVo's Goal with New DVR: Become the Google of TV," Morning Edition, National Public Radio, April 7, 2010.
+Rival devices offered by cable and satellite companies appear the same to consumers and are offered along with pay television subscriptions-a critical distribution channel for reaching customers that TiVo doesn't control.